descardi-b/dread-it/README.md

 MERN Stack

 Note to developers:
-For app to function, must 1st run 'npx create-react-app client' to create 'client' folder Then in the root, run 'npm init -y' to create a package.json Also in the root, run 'npm i concurrently --save-dev' to allow both client and server directory to run simultaneously Create a server directory.
+For app to function, must 1st run 'npx create-react-app client' to create 'client' folder.
+In the client folder, also run 'npm i jwt-decode', 'npm i --save react-router-dom', & 'npm i @apollo/client graphql'.

+Then in the root, run 'npm init -y' to create a package.json Also in the root, run 'npm i concurrently --save-dev' to allow both client and server directory to run simultaneously

+Create a server directory.
 In the server folder, run:
 'npm init -y' to create a package.json file
-'npm i graphql express apollo-server-express mongoose' So, there'll be a total of 3 package.json files.
+'npm i graphql express apollo-server-express mongoose'

+So, there'll be a total of 3 package.json files.

 ## What it looks like